 The Sustainable Development Goals (SDGs) launched in the 2015 UN General Assembly meeting, are a collective call to action for people worldwide to address five critical areas of importance by 2030: People, Planet, Prosperity, Peace and Partnership.
 They cover 17 different goals, 169 targets and 247 indicators.
-The COVID-19 pandemic and recent geo-political conflicts have put many of these goals significantly out of reach for 2030.
-In 2023, we find ourselves at the halfway mark, and the UN Secretary General's report sounds this alarm - "Only about
+The COVID-19 pandemic and recent geopolitical conflicts have put many of these goals significantly out of reach for 2030.
+In 2023, we find ourselves at the halfway mark, and the UN Secretary General's report sounds this alarm - "Only about 12 percent are on track; more than half, although showing some progress, are moderately or severely off track; and some 30 percent have either seen no movement or regressed below the 2015 baseline."
+The lack of progress - and even worse - regression, will have severe consequences for the whole planet.
+Of particular concern are SDGs 6 (Clean Water and Sanitation), 8 (Decent Work and Economic Growth), and 16 (Peace, Justice, and Strong Institutions).
+These SDGs were slow to start, with no indicators on target, and have backslid the most from their baseline numbers.
+The spillover effects can be seen in the regression for other targets as well, with SDGs 2 (Zero Hunger) and 10 (Reduced Inequalities) showing deep relapse after some initial progress.
+To get us back on track, we need a concerted effort from academia, businesses, civil society, nongovernmental organizations, developmental institutions and policymakers in each of the 193 nations.

 Our analysis of the data based on award applications shows that the P3 model can complement the efforts to reach the SDGs in three key areas.
 First, it can help fill some gaps in data and measurement, especially with SDGs 5 (Gender Equality), 11 (Sustainable Cities and Communities), 16 (Peace, Justice and Strong Institutions), and 17 (Partnership for the Goals).
-The experience of P3 participants in these areas can be leveraged to understand how data on-ground can be collected and analyzed for use in assessing effectiveness and outcomes.
+The experience of P3 participants in these areas can be leveraged to understand how data onground can be collected and analyzed for use in assessing effectiveness and outcomes.
 Second, most of the P3 applicants list multiple SDGs in their objectives - an intervention for one SDG, for example, decreasing hunger can also improve good health, another SDG.
 Through the multiple sectors and organizations that it connects, the P3 structure can coordinate with other impact and development programs to increase positive spillover effects and exponentially accelerate progress, especially on SDGs 3 (Good Health and Well-being), 8 (Decent Work and Economic Growth), 9 (Industry Innovation and Infrastructure), and 10 (Reduced Inequalities).
 Finally, the P3 mechanism can provide a platform to develop consensus across stakeholders for programs that cross borders.
 In times of increased geo-political tensions across the globe, doing so could be vital for transnational engagement with communities on the ground.